acs/ghtorrent/README.md

 It is in the initial conception phase so probably only useful to exchange ideas and early prototypes.

+## Feedback

-Don't hesitate to open GitHub issues if you have any kind of problem or you want to feedback or exchange thoughts.
+Don't hesitate to [open GitHub issues](https://github.com/acs/ghtorrent/issues) if you have any kind of problem or you want to feedback or exchange thoughts.

+## Requirements

 It is needed a machine with 16GB of RAM, 4 cores and 1TB of hard disk to execute all without issues.